Virtual Investment Banking Summer Internships

 On the flip side, to wrap up the internships: presentations of collaborative projects would be made to the investment bank’s senior bankers with final celebratory dinners before all the interns departed back home.

-But due to the logistics of having to host virtual internships for the first time in 2020, most investment banks were forced to shorten their programs to somewhere between five and ten weeks.
+But due to the logistics of having to host virtual internships for the first time in 2020, most investment banks were forced to shorten their programs to somewhere between 5-10 weeks.

 For example, Evercore’s internship program was reduced to seven weeks, whereas JP Morgan, Morgan Stanley, Jefferies, and Goldman Sachs each lasted approximately five weeks.